Bashir's NCP condemns Sudan 'illegal govt' move to scrap party - Journal du Cameroun

 Activists said security forces used the law to arrest women for attending private parties or wearing trousers.

+Rights group Amnesty International’s Seif Magango said the scrapping of the public order law was “a big step forward for women’s rights in Sudan”.

+“The transitional government must now ensure that the entire oppressive public order regime is abolished,” he said in a statement.

-The law had led to simmering anger for decades among women, who were at the forefront of street protests that erupted in December 2018.
+The controversial public order law had led to simmering anger for decades among women, who were at the forefront of street protests that erupted in December 2018.

 The demonstrations quickly turned into a nationwide anti-regime movement that finally led to Bashir’s ouster by the army on April 11.